alejandrojhernandez0/Autonomous-Battlebots-Project/README.md

 # Autonomous-Battlebots-Project
 Group project for Robotics (COM310), built two robots programmed autonomously to battle against each other in a closed space.
-Robots are controlled using and Arduino Uno chip with a Adafruit motor shield mount.
+Robots are controlled using an Arduino Uno chip with a Adafruit motor shield mount.
 Programming was done on Arduino IDE for DC Motor and Sensor control.
 Website: https://sites.google.com/a/conncoll.edu/autonomous-battlebots-project-com304/?pli=1